samuel-jimenez/GramEditor/docs/src/mission.md

 ― Ursula K. Le Guin, The Dispossessed

-The Tehanu text editor is an opinionated fork of the Zed text editor.
+The Gram text editor is an opinionated fork of the Zed text editor.
 This document tries to explain why this fork exists.

 ## Performance, but at what cost?